Minimalism, Rethinking Ways To Satisfy Your Needs

 Create a simple wardrobe with interchangeable pieces.
 Figuring out what to wear and getting dressed in the morning becomes a breeze.

-Many Minimalist use a similar simple test to decide if they will purchase an item or not.
+Much Minimalist uses a similar simple test to decide if they will purchase an item or not.
 Never impulse buy and put off purchasing anything over $100 for at least a week. (select a dollar amount that is comfortable for you).

 If you can not wait to acquire an item, product or service ask yourself why.
-Your answer will immediately make it very clear as to weather it is a want or need.
+Your answer will immediately make it very clear as to whether it is a want or need.

 Don’t get it twisted.
 Wanting things is just fine.
-Wanting things fuel dreams and can add quality in your life.
+Wanting things fuels dreams and can add quality to your life.
 The number one point I would like for you to leave with is to be brutally honest when acknowledging the difference between your wants and needs.

 Please leave some of your results in the comments below as you rethink ways to satisfy your needs.